 AEP proposes to cut identified Indiana bat habitat trees between October 1st and March 31st to minimize potential impacts to the Indiana bat and other bat species.
-USFWS indicated that due to the project type, size, location, and the proposed implementation of seasonal tree cutting (clearing of trees ≥3 inches diameter at breast height between October 1st and March 31st) to avoid impacts to Indiana bats and northern long-eared bats, USFWS does not anticipate adverse effects to any federally endangered, threatened, proposed or candidate species.
+Due to the project type, size, location, and the proposed implementation of seasonal tree cutting (clearing of trees ≥3 inches diameter at breast height between October 1st and March 31st) to avoid impacts to Indiana bats and northern long-eared bats, AEP does not anticipate adverse effects to any federally endangered, threatened, proposed or candidate species.